codycook96/CPLC/README.md

 To fully define the language I will create a CPLC Standard document that will outline the structure, commands, syntax, behaviors and limitations of the CPLC language.
 This will apply eventually for all types of PLC programming languages: Instruction list, Structured Text, Sequential Function Chart (textual), Ladder Diagram, Function Block Diagram, Sequential Function Chart (graphical),  but will initially only define the Ladder Diagram implimentation.

-To do so I will accomplish the following:
+####Progress

-1. Produce a CPLC-LD Outline Document detailing the nature of the language according to the IEC 61131-3
+[ ] 1.
+Create a CPLC-LD Outline detailing the broad nature of the language according to the IEC 61131-3 standards

+[ ] 2.
+Define all CPLC-LD tokens to be parsed by the compiler and interpreter

+[ ] 3.
+Define all CPLC-LD syntactical rules

+[ ] 4.
+Define a CPLC-LD flow diagram for how programs will compiled and ran

+[ ] 5.
+Compile all of this information in a CPLC-LD Standards Document

 ### Interpreter